Non-negative curvature and torus actions: Preliminaries

-We will sometimes denote the \emph{fixed point set} $M^G=\{\, x\in M : gx=x, g\in G \, \}$ of the $G$-action by $\Fix(M ; G )$ and define its dimension as One measurement for the size of a transformation group $G\times M\rightarrow M$ is the dimension of its orbit space $M/G$, also called the {\it cohomogeneity} of the action.
+We will sometimes denote the \emph{fixed point set} $M^G=\{\, x\in M : gx=x, g\in G \, \}$ of the $G$-action by $\Fix(M ; G )$.
+We define its dimension as One measurement for the size of a transformation group $G\times M\rightarrow M$ is the dimension of its orbit space $M/G$, also called the {\it cohomogeneity} of the action.
 This dimension is clearly constrained by the dimension of the fixed point set $M^G$ of $G$ in $M$.
-In fact, $\dim (M/G)\geq \dim(M^G) +1$ for any non-trivial action.
-In light of this, the {\it fixed-point cohomogeneity} of an action, denoted by $\textrm{cohomfix}(M;G)$, is defined by
+In fact, $\dim (M/G)\geq \dim(M^G) +1$ for any non-trivial, non-transitive action.
+In light of this, the {\it fixed point cohomogeneity} of an action, denoted by $\textrm{cohomfix}(M;G)$, is defined by

-A manifold with fixed-point cohomogeneity $0$ is also called a {\it $G$-fixed point homogeneous manifold}.
+A manifold with fixed point cohomogeneity $0$ is also called a {\it $G$-fixed point homogeneous manifold}.
+For product groups, we define the following refinement of a fixed point homogeneous action.

-Let $G=H\times \cdots \times H=H^l$ act isometrically and effectively on $M^n$.
-Let $N_1$ denote the connected component of largest dimension in $M^H$ and let $N_k\subset N_{k-1}$ denote the connected component of largest dimension in $N_{k-1}^H$, for $k\leq l$.
-We will call a manifold {\em nested $H$-fixed point homogeneous} when there exists a tower of nested $H$-fixed point sets, such that $H$ acts fixed point homogeneously on $M^n$, and all induced actions of $G/H^k$ on $N_k$, for all $1\leq k\leq l-1$, are $H$-fixed point homogeneous.
+\begin{definition}[{\bf Nested Fixed Point Homogeneous}] Let $G=H_1\times \cdots \times H_l=H^l$ act isometrically and effectively on $M^n$.
+Without loss of generality, we suppose that the $H_i$ are ordered so that the following holds.
+The subgroup $H_1$ acts fixed point homogeneously on $M$ and we denote by $N_1$ the connected component of largest dimension in $M^{H_1}$.
+The subgroup $H_2$ acts fixed point homogeneously on $N_1$ and we denote by $N_2$ the connected component of largest dimension in $N_1^{H_2}$.
+Continuing in this fashion, we assume that the subgroup $H_i$ acts fixed point homogeneously on $N_{i-1}$ and denote by $N_{i}$ the connected component of largest dimension in $N_{i-1}^{H_i}$ for each $1\leq i\leq l$.